 With side effects like that, it’s no wonder it’s become more popular to naturally reduce anxiety.
 Anxiety sucks.
 It’s not like a light switch that can easily be turned off.
 Some people may know why they have anxiety.
 Maybe it’s a stressful job.
 Or maybe a messy divorce.
 Dire financial straits can also produce anxiety.
 But sometimes, anxiety is a chronic condition with no discernable cause.
 Anxiety can be like an unwanted, unruly houseguest who never leaves.
 Anxiety can feel claustrophobic like the walls are closing in.
 But you may not know why; there’s no obvious catalyst such as recently having gotten laid off from work.

 So how can you reduce anxiety naturally, even if it’s gnawing at you like a festering wound?
+It may not be as easy as drinking a cup of chaga mushroom tea, but relaxing with a warm beverage like tea can have a calming effect.

 Set an intention